 |Applicants Submitting SAT scores||7%|

-Let's take a look at each of these factors to get a clearer sense of what Avila University offers and if it could be a good fit for you.
+Let's take a closer look at these factors to get a clearer idea of what Avila University offers and if it could be a good choice for you.

-It is slightly difficult to get into Avila University.
-Avila University admitted 41% of all applicants in 2021.
+Avila University is not difficult to get into.
+Around 41% of applicants get into Avila University each year.
 Last year, 2,302 students applied to Avila University and 946 were admitted.

-About 74% of students who start at Avila University come back for their second year of college.
-Around 55% of students who started at Avila University earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Out of all the first-year, full-time undergrads who start at Avila University, around 74% are still enrolled their sophomore year.
+55% of Avila University undergrads graduate within six years.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-Students in the class of 2021 who had taken out student loans graduated with an average of $22,053 of debt.
+In 2020, students graduated with an average of $22,053 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Avila University seems like a school you want to apply to, click the heart button to save it to your college list.

-Avila University is located in the suburban setting of Kansas City, Missouri.
+Avila University is located in the suburban setting of Kansas City, Missouri, less than an hour from The Kansas City metropolitan.

 If you want to see Avila University for yourself, plan a visit.
 The best way to reach campus is to take Interstate 435 to Kansas City, or book a flight to the nearest airport, Kansas City International.